incountry/sdk-java/README.md

 Using the `SecretKeyGenerator` interface, you can pass a list of keys with their versions.

-To do it, the generate method of `SecretKeyGenerator` interface should return json of the form
+To do it, the generate method of `SecretKeyGenerator` interface should return the following JSON

 ```
 {